tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

     Specify the **dependencyAction** property in requests to [Add Task](~/docs-ref-autogen/batchservice/task.json#Task_Add) or [Add Task Collection](~/docs-ref-autogen/batchservice/task.json#Task_AddCollection).

-- **Deploy nodes in the user's subscription using custom VHDs.**
+- **Use custom OS disk images when creating a pool.**

+    You can now use custom OS disk images to create a pool.

-    To deploy nodes in the user's subscription, you must specify when you create your Batch account that pools are to be provisioned in the user subscription, rather than in a subscription managed by the Batch service.
+    To do so, you must specify when you create your Batch account that pools are to be provisioned in the user subscription, rather than in a subscription managed by the Batch service.
+In a call to [Create Account](~/docs-ref-autogen/batchmanagement/batchaccount.json#BatchAccount_Create), set the **poolAllocationMode** property to _UserSubscription_.
 Then use the **osDisk** property to specify a reference to a disk image in a request to [Add Pool](~/docs-ref-autogen/batchservice/pool.json#Pool_Add).

     > [!IMPORTANT]
     > When you create your Batch account, if you specify that pools are to be provisioned in the user subscription, then you must use Azure Active Directory-based authentication for all requests made through that account.